Acren/AutoSettingsDocs/docs/Info/platforms.md

 ## Non-windows platforms

-Auto Settings is primary developed and tested using Windows.
+Auto Settings is primarily developed and tested using Windows.

 Other platforms are not officially supported or tested as a target platform, but all of the plugin functionality is platform-independent and in fact multiple users have confirmed full compatibility with various other platforms.